AnantharamanLab/METABOLIC/README.md

 ```
 ## Version updates
 v1.1 -- Sep 4, 2019 --
-fix the parallel problem, change from hmmscan to hmmsearch, and update the "METABOLIC_temp_and_db"
+Fix the parallel problem, change from hmmscan to hmmsearch, and update the "METABOLIC_temp_and_db"
 v1.2 -- Sep 5, 2019 --
-fix the prodigal parallel run, change "working-dir" to "METABOLIC-dir"
+Fix the prodigal parallel run, change "working-dir" to "METABOLIC-dir"
 v1.3 -- Sep 5, 2019 --
-fix the output folder problem, the perl script could be called in another place instead of the original place
+Fix the output folder problem, the perl script could be called in another place instead of the original place
 v2.0 -- Nov 5, 2019 --
-add more functions on visualization, add more annotations, make the software faster
+Add more functions on visualization, add more annotations, make the software faster
 v3.0 -- Feb 18, 2020 --
-Reduce the size of Kofam Hmm profiles (only use KOs that can be found in Modules) to speed up the calculation.
+Reduce the size of Kofam Hmm profiles (only use KOs that can be found in Modules) to speed up the calculation
-Change HMMER to v3.3 to speed up the calculation.
+Change HMMER to v3.3 to speed up the calculation